Collinslab-swat/Planarian-IdentitySwitch/README.md

 # Planarian-IdentitySwitch
-R-code and data for the statistical analysis associated with the paper ' Identity switching in planarians: The nature of local behaviors depends upon surrounding body regions'.
+R-code and data for the statistical analysis associated with the paper ' Planarian fragments behave as whole animals', Le et al. Current Biology 31, 5111–5117 (2021).
 Please clone the repository before you start using the code.